18F/web-design-standards-drupal/README.md

+# This repository has been archived and deprecated.
+**For current updates, please see https://www.drupal.org/project/uswds.**

+---
 # U.S. Web Design System – Drupal theme

-**This project has moved to drupal.org:** https://www.drupal.org/project/uswds

----
 **Current status:** Archived.
 Previously, branches were being developed simultaneously for Drupal 7 and 8.
 For further details, see the [waffle.io board](https://waffle.io/18F/web-design-standards-drupal).

 **Background:**